umeshabhat/effort-estimation-vs-code/README.md

 which must be given by the user, either manually or by uploading a .csv file.

-After the data was provided, the extension will validate it and notify the user if there are any irregularities found through a popup message.
+After the data is provided, the extension will validate it and notify the user if there are any irregularities found through a popup message.
 If valid data was provided, the server is called, the side panel is automatically opened and real-time populated with the response received from the server.

 This extension provides the following commands:

 * `Effort estimation: Estimate effort`, which opens the graphics panel of the extension
-* `Effort estimation: : Refresh side panel`, which refreshes the side panel of the extension
+* `Effort estimation: Refresh side panel`, which refreshes the side panel of the extension
-* `Effort estimation: : Refresh graphics panel`, which refreshes the graphics panel of the extension
+* `Effort estimation: Refresh the graphics panel`, which refreshes the graphics panel of the extension

 > Note: The extension will not perform the prediction by itself yet, the user must clone and locally run the server mentioned in the Requirements section.